 I call upon every country in the world to make war on Israel immediately and until such time as Israel has submitted permanently and unconditionally to the government of Palestine everywhere from the Jordan River to the Mediterranean Sea.

 The norm against Western colonization established by wars of decolonization in the 20th century is in peril.
+It will survive only so long as states are willing to go to war to defend it.
 The world must act now.
 Given the stakes, each nation must prepare to strike alone.

-I stand in solidarity with the Palestinian people, their resistance forces, their allies throughout the region, the global intifada, and, especially, my fellow law scholars in Palestine, both teachers and students, thousands of whom have been slaughtered by Israel over the past year.
+I stand in solidarity with the Palestinian people and the Lebanese people, their resistance forces, their allies throughout the region, the global intifada, and, especially, my fellow law scholars in Palestine, both teachers and students, thousands of whom have been slaughtered by Israel over the past year.

 (To be read alongside Network Law Review’s symposium on New Brandeisianism.)